drvinceknight/rsd/docs/chapters/04-latex.rst

    most languages.
 (For example, if you don't have functionality to write the LaTeX code for a table directly you can just use the programming language to write the LaTeX using for loops etc...)
-6. Summarise.
-Through discussion aim to draw the following on the board: :download:`best_practice_triangle.pdf <../_static/04-latex/best_practice_triangle.pdf>`.
-7. Discuss how can use editors and plugins etc...
+6. Discuss how can use editors and plugins etc...

 FAQ
 ---